jessica-versaw/jessica-versaw.github.io/_posts/2016-09-01-Welcome Home.markdown

 It's a pretty big downer for me on a lot of levels.
 I was looking forward to getting back in my routine -- spin class or barre in the morning, work through the day, come home and make something with vegetables in at night (I did...not eat a lot of vegetables during the month of August).
 Sunday, I was ecstatic about going to the Old Cheney Farmer's Market (way better than Haymarket Farmer's Market), getting my produce for the week, maybe eating one last not-so-healthy meal from the wood fired pizza stand, and getting unpacked and my house back in order.

 Instead, I got to go to the ER!
 You know what's fun?
 When an ER doctor looks at your injury and goes "Oh...wow.
 I mean, I guess that's what I expected, but... wow.
 Let me write you a perscription for a stronger painkiller."
-So, yeah.
 There's really nothing they can do, they just told me to apply heat and wait.

 Needless to say, laundry isn't done, unpacking is completed about as much as I can do in five minute intervals/from bed, and I am losing my damn mind.
 Ryan has, of course, been very helpful -- he's cooked dinner the last few nights, which is not his favorite duty, to say the least; and he's been pretty patient with my demands for various housework tasks to be done because the sink full of dirty dishes was driving me insane.